 If you participate in an online course or membership program, we may collect from you certain student-generated content, such as assignments you submit and student feedback.
 We may also collect course data, such as student responses to questionnaires and surveys.
 You should not include any Personally Identifiable Information or other information of a personal or sensitive nature, whether relating to you or another person, on assignments you submit and in responses to questionnaires and surveys, except for information required to participate or submit such assignments and responses.

 Identity Verification.
 Fret Dojo may offer you the ability to verify your identity for selected courses.
 In order to enroll for these services, you may be required to provide us or our third-party identity verification vendor with Personally Identifiable Information such as your name, address, date of birth, a headshot taken using a webcam, and a photo identification document.

 Communications with Fret Dojo.
 Fret Dojo may receive Personally Identifiable Information when you send us an email message or otherwise contact us.

 Third Party websites.
 Fret Dojo may receive Personally Identifiable Information when you access or log-in to a third party website, e.g., Zoom.
 This may include the text and/or images of your Personally Identifiable Information available from the third party website.

 Surveys.
 Fret Dojo may receive Personally Identifiable Information when you provide information in response to a survey operated by us.

 Partner websites.
-Partner websites providing online course and club related tools and services to Fret Dojo users may collect nonfinancial individual level user data regarding the individual’s use of that partner website while engaged with such online course and club related activities, and the partner websites may share that data with Fret Dojo for the purpose of improving Fret Dojo’s services, the partner website’s services, and the individual student’s educational experience.
+Partner websites providing online course and membership program related tools and services to Fret Dojo users may collect nonfinancial individual level user data regarding the individual’s use of that partner website while engaged with such online course and membership program related activities, and the partner websites may share that data with Fret Dojo for the purpose of improving Fret Dojo’s services, the partner website’s services, and the individual student’s educational experience.
 This data includes information such as the amount of time spent on the partner website and pages viewed.

 How We Use the Information